 Can I use FastPass+ during Extra Magic Hours?

-No, it does not appear that at this time you can make FastPass+ reservations for any times during Extra Magic Hours.
+No, FastPass+ is only available during normal park hours.
 In addition, return windows do not extend beyond the regular park closing time, and deferred FastPass+ selections due to attraction unavailability cannot be used during Extra Magic Hours.

 Can I still use the old FASTPASS system?